input-output-hk/catalyst-libs/docs/src/architecture/09_architecture_decisions/0005-flutter-app.md

         - flutter
 ---

+!!! note "Application-Specific ADR"
+    This ADR describes the architecture of the Catalyst Voices application, not the catalyst-libs libraries.
+    It is kept here for reference as Catalyst Voices is a major consumer of catalyst-libs.
+    For library-specific architecture decisions, see other ADRs.

 ## Context

 Our goal for the Catalyst Voices Frontend App is to establish a structure that ensures scalability,